-Tuition Fees & Study Costs in Italy
+Tuition Fees in Italy

-Tuition Fees in Italy are generally lower than in other countries in Europe.
-Institutions of higher education in Italy establish their own tuition fees, but in the case of university education, there is a legal minimum cost for enrollment and a maximum cost for student contributions, which cannot exceed 20% of state funding.
+Tuition fees in Italy are significantly lower than in other countries in Europe.
+Higher education institutions in Italy establish their own tuition fees, but in the case of university education, there is a legal minimum cost for enrollment and a maximum cost for student contributions, which cannot exceed 20% of state funding.

-Average tuition fees for a higher education in Italy are between €850-1,000 per year, depending on the university and program of study.
+Average tuition fees for a public higher education in Italy can range anywhere between 900 to 4,000 € per year, depending if you’re from the EU or not, the specific institution, as well as your program and level of study.

 Funding and Scholarships

 Tuition fees are an unavoidable reality of studying abroad, but you’re drowning in numbers don’t forget about external funding that can help your study abroad dreams come true!
 There are many funding and scholarship opportunities that students undertaking an education in Italy can apply for, no matter your country of origin.
 Some scholarships cover tuition fees as well as living costs.
 Scholarships and funding are often limited and are given to the students based on merit, after an assessment of their grades from previous studies.